preloader image

 Input Mechanics

 Input mechanics define how players act through controls, gestures, or commands.
 These interactions vary across genres.
 In First-Person Shooters (FPS) players typically use a combination of mouse and keyboard or gamepad controls.
-In board game such as Puzzle Game, interactions often involve point-and-click mechanics or touch gestures.
+In board games such as Puzzle Games, interactions often involve point-and-click mechanics or touch gestures.

 What Makes Mechanics Good?